Ekangad/HaydenWeb/README.md

-This website will be an interactive school calender/student assistant.check check check.
+This website will be an interactive school calender/student assistant.check check check. hhh